 - The Silver Scale – Worshipers of Bahamut, the Platinum Dragon, they are considered the reason why Vasselheim fell, and do a significant amount of work paying back for the tragedy.

-- The Crucible – A training ground and relatively small temple for Kord, the storm lord.
+- The Pit – A training ground and relatively small temple for Kord, the storm lord.
 The head priest is a Goliath named Argak Kalagelo.

 - The Hanging Gardens – Worshippers of Melora can be found here, close to the ports.

 - The Temple of the Raven Queen – A squat and wide obsidian building with Gothic features, this forbidding temple is home to the Raven Queen.
 The head priest is named Gleason.